Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise: Counterintuitive results

-Here we show that Bell-nondiagonal GWSs are steerable in two-measurement scenarios on Alice' side but still admitting a LHV model.
+Here we show that Bell-nondiagonal GWSs are steerable in 2MSs on Alice's side but still admit an LHV model.
 So, the existence of such quantum correlations cannot be revealed by the violation of the Bell-CHSH inequality.
-The GWSs exhibiting the $S_2$-steerability without Bell's nonlocality correspond to the regime \#4 in Table~\ref{table2} and shown in Figs.~\ref{fig:theoryGWS}, \ref{fig1:pq}(a), and \ref{fig6:pq}(c).
+The GWSs exhibiting the $S_2$-steerability without Bell nonlocality correspond to the regime \#4 in Table~\ref{table2} and are shown in Figs.~\ref{fig:theoryGWS}, \ref{fig6}(a), and \ref{fig7}(c).

-It is known that the regime \#4 cannot be observed for Werner's states, for which holds $p_B(1/2)=p_{S_2}(1/2)$ as seen in Fig.~\ref{fig:theoryGWS}.
+Our analytical and numerical results clearly demonstrate that the regime \#4 cannot be observed for the Werner states, for which $p_B(1/2)=p_{S_2}(1/2)$ holds, as seen in Fig.~\ref{fig:theoryWS}.
 However, this degeneracy is broken for the GWSs with $q\neq 0,1/2,1$.

-We find this result interesting, although the amount of the required white noise destroying the correlations is small [i.e., $\max_q\Delta_{B,S_2}(q)=0.023$] compared to all the other cases shown in Fig.~\ref{fig6:pq}, except panel (e).
+We find this result interesting, although the amount of the required white noise destroying the correlations is small [i.e., $\max_q\Delta_{B,S_2}(q)=0.023$] compared to all the other cases shown in Fig.~\ref{fig7}, except panel \ref{fig7}(e).

-Moreover, the regime \#4 can be observed for the mixing parameter $p$ limited to a very narrow range $[p'_{S_2},p'_B]\approx [0.837,0.857]$ assuming $q=0.1$ (or, equivalently, 0.9) as shown in Fig.~\ref{fig:ExpGWS}(b) and \ref{fig:ExpGWS}(c).
+Moreover, regime \#4 can be observed for the mixing parameter $p$ limited to a very narrow range $[p'_{S_2},p'_B]\approx [0.837,0.857]$ assuming $q=0.9$ (or, equivalently, 0.1), as shown in Figs.~\ref{fig:ExpGWS}(b) and \ref{fig:ExpGWS}(c).
 We have experimentally generated the GWSs for $p=0.8$ and $p=0.9$, but unfortunately they are outside the desired range $[p'_{S_2},p'_B]$.

 To solve this problem, we recall that mixtures of any two GWSs, say $\rho_{\rm GW}(p_1,q)$ and $\rho_{\rm GW}(p_2,q)$ for a fixed value of $q$, are also GWSs.
 Specifically, Thus, we can use this property to produce (or simulate) a GWS, which was not measured directly in our experiment, e.g.,